The Average Student Loan Debt in Canada

 Paying Back Student Loan Debts

 Now that we’ve identified the typical borrowers and how much they owe on average, it’s time to focus on the process of repaying these debts.
-We’ve compiled relevant statistics on repayment terms and periods, as well as the financial struggles that different types of debtors face.
+We’ve compiled relevant data on repayment terms and periods, as well as the financial struggles that different types of debtors face.

 Thanks to the debt-relief program, government loans are now more favourable for borrowers.